encukou/snake-workshop/lessons/fast-track/if/index.md

 * Otherwise:
     * it displays "My ears are bleeding!"

-"In Python, it would be written like this:"
+In Python, it would be written like this:

 ```python
 volume = int(input('What is the radio volume set to? '))